rxi/lume/README.md

 f(10, 5) -- Returns 25
 ```

-### lume.serialize(x)
+### lume.serialize(x, allow_unreadable)
-Serializes the argument `x` into a string which can be loaded again using
+Serializes the argument `x` into a string which can be loaded again
+using `lume.deserialize()`.
+All nested tables are serialized as unique
-`lume.deserialize()`.
-Only booleans, numbers, tables and strings can be
+tables.
+Only booleans, numbers, tables and strings can be deserialized.
+By
+default serializing things which cannot be deserialized will result in an
+error, but if the second `allow_unreadable` argument is true then they will
-serialized.
-Circular references will result in an error; all nested tables are
+be included in the output.
+Likewise circular tables will result in an error
-serialized as unique tables.
+normally, but can be included in a non-deserializable way with this arg set.
 ```lua
 lume.serialize({a = "test", b = {1, 2, 3}, false})
 -- Returns "{[1]=false,["a"]="test",["b"]={[1]=1,[2]=2,[3]=3,},}"